Sailing (sport): Classes and ratings

 Many design factors have a large impact on the speed at which a boat can complete a course, including the size of a boat's sails, its length, and the weight and shape of its hull.
 Because of these differences, it can be difficult to compare the skills of the sailors in a race if they are sailing very different boats.
 For most forms of yacht racing, one of two solutions to this problem are used: either all boats are required to race on a first to finish basis (these groups of boats are called classes), or a handicapping system is used which implements correction factors.

 Manufacturer controlled classes

 Each class has a detailed set of specifications that must be met for the boat to be considered a member of that class.
 Some classes (e.g.the Laser) have very tight specifications ensuring that there is virtually no difference between the boats (except for age) - these classes are sometimes called strict one-design.

 In one-design racing all boats must conform to the same standard, the class rules, thus emphasizing the skill of the skipper and crew rather than having the results depend on equipment superiority.

-These kind of classes are most commonly brand linked to brands with Laser Performance, RS Sailing, Melges and J/Boats range being good examples.
+This kind of class is most commonly with a brand, as occurs with Laser Performance, RS Sailing, Melges and J/Boats.